CAREER AND COLLEGE PREP

-Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
+CASC students can enroll in career clubs, also called career technical service organizations (CTSOs).
 CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at CASC offers these career clubs:
+CASC offers these career clubs:

 An international student organization, HOSA works to promote career opportunities in the healthcare industry and enhance the delivery of quality health care to all people.
 Founded in 1976, HOSA empowers students to become leaders in the global health community.
 Participating students are encouraged to:

 - Make realistic career choices and seek successful employment in the healthcare field